thefirehacker/anymat2vec/README.md

 # anymat2vec
-Network for generating word2vec embeddings for any material, regardless of whether it is in the corpus.
+Network for generating word2vec embeddings for any material composition, regardless of whether it is in the corpus.

 Also, models for predicting materials properties from these generated embeddings.